Teddy55Codes/DynamicImageAPI/README.md

 - counterId

-    `default: "0"`
+    default: `"0"`

-    `Is used to create multiple independent counters.`
+    Is used to create multiple independent counters.

 - fontSize

-   `default: 12`
+   default: `12`

-   `Set the fontsize for the response image.`
+   Set the fontsize for the response image.

-- textColorHEX
+- hexColor

-   `default: "000000"`
+   default: `"#000000"`

-   `Set the text color useful if you want to display the counter in a light and dark theme.`
+   Set the text color useful if you want to display the counter in a light and dark theme.`

 #### description